teadytopblogger9/notes/README.md

 Secondly, planning ahead is crucial.
 Before starting a new project or undertaking a task, take the time to plan out the steps you need to take.
 Creating a detailed plan will ensure you have all the information and resources you require to complete the task successfully.
 It will also help to avoid last-minute scrambling and stress.
  -- 211个词

+# 2024-03-11
+- Today's programming wisdom: "Code is read far more often than it's written.
+Optimize for clarity and maintainability over premature optimization."

+In essence, this advice highlights the importance of writing clean, understandable code that can be easily read and maintained by others (including your future self).
+It reminds us that while efficiency is crucial, it should not come at the cost of readability and simplicity unless profiling indicates a genuine need for optimization in that specific area of code.
+This principle encourages developers to prioritize good design, structure, and documentation, which ultimately leads to better software quality and a more efficient development process overall.